Quantipy/quantipy/docs/API/_build/html/_sources/sites/lib_doc/weights/01_background.rst.txt

 .. rubric:: References

 ..
 [DeSt40] Deming, W. Edwards; Stephan, Frederick F. (1940): On a Least Squares Adjustment of a Sampled Frequency Table When the Expected Marginal Totals are Known.
-Ann.
+In: Ann.
 Math.
 Statist.
 11 , no. 4, pp. 427 - 444.